The Surprising Thing About Classic Style Kitchens

 Classic kitchens are designed to never go out of style.
 Classic colours, profiles, decoration and materials are combined to give a look that is timeless.

 There is one kitchen colour that has never gone out of style.
 That is white.
-It may be seen as a boring choice, but the reason it is so popular is because it gives a clean, fresh feeling and splashes of colour may be easily added with vases of cheery flowers, large bench-top appliances or other functional ornaments.
+It may be seen as a boring choice, but the reason it is so popular is due to the clean, fresh feeling and splashes of colour that may be easily added with vases of cheery flowers, large bench-top appliances or other functional ornaments.

 Kitchen Plan or Layout

 Island benches are a wonderful way to do this because they provide a partition between workspace and communal space without creating a barrier to conversation.
-Kitchen work can happen safely without tripping on your company or your children and they won’t feel like they are in your way.
+Kitchen work can happen safely without tripping on your company or your children and they won’t feel like they are in your way or stopping you from getting dinner ready.

 Drawers or Cupboards?

 In the last ten years or so, drawers have become highly desirable in kitchens.
-They allow greater access to items that might otherwise be lost at the back of cupboards.
-They also achieve a greater amount of storage space within the same size cabinet as a cupboard.
+They allow more ergonomic access to items that might otherwise be lost at the back of cupboards.
+A greater amount of storage space is accessed with drawers compared to shelving in the same cabinet.
 Everyone’s a winner!

-Although drawers are a relatively new trend, they have found a firm position in the classic style kitchen.
+Although drawers are a relatively new trend, they have found a firm position in the classic style kitchen because of the accessibility they provide.

 Shaker style doors offer a low-key profile without being completely flat and minimalist.
-This door profile has become popular in other styles of kitchens more recently with some country kitchens taking a less decorative road and industrial kitchens tipping their hat to the simple built-to-work-built-to-last philosophy of the movement.
+This door profile has become popular in other styles of kitchens more recently with some country kitchens taking a less decorative road (for instance the pared-back Hamptons style) and industrial kitchens tipping their hat to the simple built-to-work-built-to-last philosophy of the movement.

 Display cabinets have found their way into the classic style kitchen.
-The same shaker profile may be produced with a glass insert instead of the solid insert.
+The selected door profile may be produced with a glass insert instead of the solid insert.
 Consider tucking display cabinets in a portion of the ‘non-working’ side of an island bench or dispersing them in your series of overhead cabinets.

 Natural or engineered stone are popular choices for classic and classy kitchen benches.
 What colour, you ask?
 You guessed it, white…or very very light grey.